doc-duncan/knowledge/javascript/react/react.md

 3. **React is maintained by Facebook, which should result in years of solid maintenance and development**.

-## Setting Up Sample Project (Without `create-react-app`)
+## Setting Up A Sample Project (Without `create-react-app`)
 An easy way to initialize a new React project is with `create-react-app`, however, if you are new to React like me then you may want to initialize the project and its dependencies manually so it is not a black box.
-The fourth and fifth [sources](#sources) were extremely helpful in learning this process.
+The fourth and fifth [sources](#sources) were extremely helpful to me while learning this process.

 ### Create New Project
 1. Initialize new npm project